Theopetra Cave: Description

 Radiocarbon evidence shows for human presence at least 50,000 years ago.
 Excavations began in 1987 under the direction of Ν. Kyparissi-Apostolika, which were meant to answer questions about Paleolithic Thessaly.

 Several features of the cave indicate human occupation.

 Theopetra Cave contains one of the longest archaeological sequences in Greece, comprising Middle and Upper Palaeolithic as well as Mesolithic and Neolithic cultural remains.
 The records have shown important palaeoenvironmental data based on sedimentary features and botanical remains.

-Findings include a man-made stone wall that is still standing today, which was built in approximately 21,000 BCE.
-It is the oldest known example of a man-made structure.
-The wall is thought to have been built to protect its residents from cold winds at the height of the last ice age.
+There are unverified claims that the cave contains a low wall, built in approximately 21,000 BC.
+If true, this would be the oldest known example of a human-made structure.

 Geologically, the formation of the limestone rock has been dated to the Upper Cretaceous period, 135–65 million years BP.

 Archaeogenetics

 In 2016, researchers successfully extracted the DNA from the tibia of two individuals buried in Theopetra Cave.
-Both individuals were found in a Mesolithic burial context and separately dated to 7288–6771 BC and 7605–7529 BC.
+Both individuals were found in a Mesolithic burial context and separately dated to 7288–6771 BCE and 7605–7529 BCE.
 Both individuals were found to belong to mtDNA Haplogroup K1c.